Gmanas7735/Mobile-_Sales_Dashboard_Project/README.md

 Excel file

 ## Questions (KPIs)
+> The dashboard aims to answer the following key performance questions:
+* Total Sales
--Total Sales (How much revenue is generated overall?, Which months or quarters see the highest sales?)
+  * (How much revenue is generated overall?, Which months or quarters see the highest sales?)
+* Total Quantity

--Total Quantity (How many units were sold in a given period?, Which brand or model has the highest quantity sold?)
+*   (How many units were sold in a given period?, Which brand or model has the highest quantity sold?)

 -Transactions (How many transactions occur over time?, Which payment method is most popular?)